henrylawson/FactoryFriend/README.md

 properties again, FactoryFriend allows you to extend these previously defined factories.

 The below examples extend our previously defined factory `ValidProperities` changing the `Id` to be 0.
-These factories will still return an object with the previously define `FirstName` "Joe" and `LastName` "Bloggs".
+These factories will still return an object with the previously defined `FirstName = "Joe"` and `LastName = "Bloggs"`.

 ### Using Inline Notation
 	FactoryFriend.Extend<Person>("WithValidProperties", "WithNoId").As(x =>